Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 Examine the Wheels

 Check the attachment of both wheels.
-With the quick release lever in the “close” position, pick the front wheel off the ground and apply force to the wheel in a downward motion (Fig.16).
+With the quick release lever in the “close” position, pick the front wheel off the ground and apply force to the wheel in a downward motion (Fig.30 page 29).
 The wheel should remain securely in place.
 Grab your wheel and try to move it from side to side.
 Check the rims for cracks, discoloration, and trueness.
-If there is any movement or irregularities in the wheel do not ride your bike.
+If there is any movement or irregularity in the wheel do not ride your bike.
 Take it to your local dealer for service.

-When the quick release lever is properly adjusted and in the closed position you should not be able to rotate the lever in a circular motion (parallel to the wheel.)
-This is different from the “flipping” motion, used to open and close the quick release lever (Fig. 34).
+When the quick release lever is properly adjusted and in closed position you should not be able to rotate the lever in a circular motion (parallel to wheel).
+This is different from the “flipping” motion, used to open and close the quick release lever (Fig. 57 page 44).
 Repeat the same steps to check the rear wheel.

 Examine Tire Inflation